amohapatra3/amohapatra3.github.io/website/docs/broader-initiatives/cli-sdk-examples.md

 - We had tracking metrics for what percentage of CLI commands for a given AWS service had at least one example.
 Due to my efforts, **Amazon ECS reached almost 100% example coverage**, and **AWS Cloud Map reached 100% example coverage**.
 The same was true for SDKs that featured examples provided by writers.
 - Months later, I was involved in a group effort to create an open-source repository of CLI tutorials using generative AI.
 When we went through the process of creating tutorials for various AWS services, we found that **it was harder to create accurate tutorials for services that lacked examples**. **Creating tutorials for ECS and Cloud Map was easier because of this effort I had undertaken**.
 LLMs can't be used effectively by customers or writers to generate derivative content if the data source is incomplete.
 For more information about my involvement in the creation of this open-source tutorial repository, see [Working collaboratively on an open-source, AI-driven AWS CLI tutorials repository](open-source-tutorials.md).
 - As a computer science student, I had to read documentation.
 I recognized the importance of having examples that showed me how things worked.
 Something simple that I could maybe copy and paste.
-The examples fill a gap that we previously had in this space.
+The examples filled a gap that we previously had in this space.

 ## Portfolio samples